denisapredescu/Bookstore-Management/README.md

 </details>

-## Unit tests for all REST endpoints and services
+## <i>Unit tests for all REST endpoints and services</i>

-## The data within the application should be persisted in a database.
-Define at least 6 entities that will be persisted in the database database, and at least 4 relations between them.
+## <i>The data within the application should be persisted in a database.
+Define at least 6 entities that will be persisted in the database, and at least 4 relations between them</i>

 <details><summary><b>Picture of the folder with all the entities</b></summary>